Malynda Hale

 And I just wrote a longer one about your specific question.

-But the two main things that I can say is always uplift marginalized voices, specifically black women, because like I said, we have a perspective that nobody else has because of how we've been positioned in society.
+But the two main things that I can say is always uplift marginalized voices, specifically black women, because, like I said, we have a perspective that nobody else has because of how we've been positioned in society.

+And the second is check yourself for why you're doing it.
 Because if you are expecting praise in return, you're not, you haven't done the work yet to actually be able to do the work.

 And I think that that is one of the most important things is that sometimes you're going to have to just do the work and show up and advocate and not expect a thanks in return.